revit13/hello-world-module/README.md

 1. In `hello-world-module.yaml`:
     * Change `spec.chart.name` to your preferred chart image.
     * Define `flows` and `capabilities` for your module.
-    The Mesh for Data manager checks the status indicators provided to see if the module is ready.
-If the Kubernetes job completes, the status will be `succeeded` so the manager will set the module as ready.
+    * The Mesh for Data manager checks the `statusIndicators` provided to see if the module is ready.
+In this example, if the Kubernetes job completes, the status will be `succeeded` and the manager will set the module as ready.

 2. Deploy `M4DModule` in `m4d-system` namespace:
 ```bash